 TEST: Bordetella pertussis PCR PCR cannot be ordered independently of culture (See Bordetella pertussis culture).
 Both assays are performed in parallel Synonym: B. pertussis, pertussis, Whooping Cough Laboratory/Phone: Molecular Biology: 443-681-3924 Turnaround Time: 2-3 Business Days Specimen Required: Nasopharyngeal specimen on Dacron swab, submitted in Regan-Lowe transport media.
 Specimen Identification: Specimen should be labeled with patient's name, and date of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
 Specimen Volume (Optimum): N/A Nasopharyngeal swab Specimen Volume (Minimum): N/A Nasopharyngeal swab Collect: To order Pertussis PCR/culture kit, call 443-681-3777.
 Collect according to kit instructions.
 Use DacronTM-tipped swabs only.
-Remove swabs from sterile package.
-Infants and young children should be supine.
+1. Remove swabs from sterile package.
+2. Infants and young children should be supine.
 The infant/child's head must be held immobile by an assistant.
-Pass two (2) swabs simultaneously through one nostril and gently along the floor of the nasopharyngeal cavity until it reaches the posterior nares.
+3. Pass two (2) swabs simultaneously through one nostril and gently along the floor of the nasopharyngeal cavity until it reaches the posterior nares.
 NOTE: Do not force swabs.
 Obstructions may be due to septal deviation.
-Gently rotate both swabs together and leave in nasopharynx for 15 to 30 seconds to absorb mucus.
-Repeat procedure through other nostril using the same two (2) swabs.
-Place each swab into a separate tube of transport media, run the swab (streak) up the agar and then put the swab into the media.
-Label both transport tubes with patient's name and place each tube back into the ziplock bag.
-Form: DHMH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777) Indicate specimen type using the "Specimen Code" on form.
-Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to Page 9 & 10).
+4. Gently rotate both swabs together and leave in nasopharynx for 15 to 30 seconds to absorb mucus.
+5. Repeat procedure through other nostril using the same two (2) swabs.
+6. Place each swab into a separate tube of transport media, run the swab (streak) up the agar and then put the swab into the media.
+7. Label both transport tubes with patient's name and place each tube back into the ziplock bag.
+Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
+Indicate specimen type using the "Specimen Code" on form.
+Specimens must be packaged in a triple packaging system to ensure that under normal Packaging and Shipping: conditions of transport they cannot break, be punctured or leak their contents (Refer to Page 9 & 10).
 Refer to current Federal regulations for specific shipping requirements.
 Transport Conditions: Best results are obtained by transporting specimen at room temperature the same day taken.
 If delays are expected (not transported the same day), place inoculated tubes into an incubator at 35-37°C. Cooled transport of the specimen significantly decreases the number of bacteria.
+Continued Next Page>

 Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Regan-Lowe media not used Media expired Specimen frozen Unlabeled specimen or name discrepancy between specimen and request label Prolonged delay in transport (usually more than 72 hours) Availability: Monday through Friday Results and Interpretation: Positive: B. pertussis DNA WAS DETECTED by real time PCR Negative: B. pertussis DNA WAS NOT DETECTED by real time PCR Additional Information: PCR cannot be ordered independent of culture.
+Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Regan-Lowe media not used Media expired Gradings for an incomparison for a second Specimen frozen Unlabeled specimen or name discrepancy between specimen and request label Prolonged delay in transport (usually more than 72 hours) Availability: Monday through Friday Results and Interpretation: Positive: B. pertussis DNA WAS DETECTED by real time PCR Negative: B. pertussis DNA WAS NOT DETECTED by real time PCR Additional Information: PCR cannot be ordered independent of culture.
 Both assays are performed in parallel Purpose of Test: Detect the presence of B. pertussis nucleic acid (DNA).
 Method: PCR: Polymerase chain reaction, real-time Interfering Substances: N/A Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A